oclipa/csharp-cheat-sheet/README.md

 <code class="ex">
 (): The common method invoke syntax, e.g. doSomething().
 Invoke(): This is effectively identical to (), e.g. doSomething.Invoke().
 DynamicInvoke(): This effectively behaves the same as Invoke() but is a lot slower than Invoke().
-It is used if the method being invoked is not known at compile-time.
+It is used if the type of the delegate being invoked is not known at compile-time.
 </code>
 </button>
 <div class="content" style="display: none;" markdown="1">